Qatari ambassador faces LGBT-rights appeal before World Cup

 “I’m a man and I love men,” Minden said.
 “I do — please don’t be shocked — have sex with other men.
 This is normal.
 So please get used to it, or stay out of football.
 Because the most important rule in football is football is for everyone.
 It doesn’t matter if you’re lesbian, if you’re gay.
 It’s for everyone.
 For the boys.
 For the girls.
 And for everyone in between.”

-Al Thani was to be given a chance to respond later, though his comments were to remain off-the-record.
-Only the opening 90 minutes of the federation's congress was broadcast to the public and no journalists were invited to the event.
+Al Thani was to be given a chance to respond later, though his comments were to remain off the record.
+Only the opening 90 minutes of the federation's congress were broadcast to the public and no journalists were invited to the event.

 Federation spokesman Steffen Simon said it was not the organization's decision to hold the majority of the congress off camera, but “we received a clear request from some participants that they would like to discuss these matters internally with us.
 They did not want to discuss in public.
 We respected that.”